ipspace/netlab/docs/dev/config/initial.md

 # Initial Device Configuration

-This document describes the device data model parameters one should consider when creating an initial device configuration template.
-For a wider picture, please see [contributing new devices](../devices.md) document.
+This document describes the device data model parameters to consider when creating an initial device configuration template.
+For a broader picture, please see the [contributing new devices](../devices.md) document.

-Most of the document assumes you already created an Ansible task list that is able to deploy device configuration from a template.
-If you plan to use Ansible modules to build initial device configuration, see [Using Ansible Configuration Modules](initial-ansible-config) section at the bottom of this document.
+Most of the document assumes you have already created an Ansible task list that can deploy device configuration from a template.
+If you plan to use Ansible modules to build initial device configuration, see the [Using Ansible Configuration Modules](initial-ansible-config) section at the bottom of this document.

 The device configuration template (in Jinja2 format) should be stored in `netsim/templates/initial/<nos>.j2` with **nos** being the value of **netlab_device_type** or  **ansible_network_os** Ansible variable (see [Using Your Devices with Ansible Playbooks](../devices.md#using-your-device-with-ansible-playbooks) for more details.